ericelliott/credential/README.md

 If you are in the business of storing hashed passwords, it's only a matter of time before the black hats own your system.

+## This library is deprecated and no longer maintained.

+## All other password libraries should also be considered obsolete.

 ## What is Credential?